agreeya-demorepository/demo/README.md

 Additionally, this supports performing usability tests with usergroup to ascertain effective and easy use of applications.

 d.
 The website also has a mechanism for allowing users to Report any Technical issues they encounter during their interaction on the website.
 This demonstrates adherence to US Digital Services Play book play **DEFAULT TO OPEN** .
-Pl refer footer on the website on each page with a link "REPORT TECHNICAL ISSUES"
+Pl refer footer on the website on each page with a link **"REPORT TECH ISSUES"**

 e.
-Use of Agile scrum model for development process in sprints demonstrates adherence to Agile and iterative development process.Collaboratively working with usergroup to gather feedback , Task boarding , review artifacts , code reviews , sprint reviews , MoM's ,mockups demonstrates adherence to US Digital Services Play book play USE OF AGILE & ITERATIVE PROCESS.
+Use of Agile scrum model for development process in sprints demonstrates adherence to Agile and iterative development process.Collaboratively working with usergroup to gather feedback , Task boarding , review artifacts , code reviews , sprint reviews , MoM's ,mockups demonstrates adherence to US Digital Services Play book play USE OF **AGILE & ITERATIVE PROCESS**.
 Refer artifacts in the **GITHUB > demo > project-mgmt > docs** folder.

 f.
-Setup a multidisciplinary team with a identified leader as PRODUCT OWNER and single point of authority for the team for approvals and decision, direction for the team .
+Setup a multidisciplinary team with a identified leader as **Product Owner** and single point of authority for the team for approvals and decision, direction for the team .
 Refer the team members and roles of the scrum team at **GITHUB > demo > project-mgmt > docs > Backlog >Backlog Details.jpg**

 ### Development Technology Stack